- Google Chrome

 sudo apt-add-repository ppa:fish-shell/release-2 sudo apt-get update sudo apt-get install fish chsh -s /usr/bin/fish

-flatpak enables lots of nice sandboxed apps via flathub and is very shiny and gui-friendly.
+flatpak enables many nice sandboxed apps via flathub and is shiny and gui-friendly.

 sudo add-apt-repository ppa:alexlarsson/flatpak sudo apt update sudo apt install flatpak sudo apt install gnome-software-plugin-flatpak flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo